tc39/proposal-shadowrealm/explainer.md

 - Frameworks would be able to better craft the available API within the global object of the ShadowRealm, aiming for what is necessary to evaluate the program.
 - Tailoring up [the exposed set of APIs into the code](#VirtualizedEnvironment) within the ShadowRealm provides a better developer experience for a less expensive work compared to tailoring down a full set of exposed APIs - e.g. iframes - that includes handling presence of `[LegacyUnforgeable]` attributes like `window.top`.
-- We hope the usage of a ShadowRealm will be somewhat lighter weight (both in terms of memory and CPU) for the browser if compared to iframes, especially when frameworks rely on several Realms in the same application.
+- We hope the resources used for a ShadowRealm will be somewhat lighter weight (both in terms of memory and CPU) for the browser when compared to an iframe, especially when frameworks rely on several Realms in the same application.
 - A ShadowRealm is not accessible from by traversing the DOM of the incubator realm.
 This will be an ideal and/or better approach compared to attaching iframes elements and their contentWindow to the DOM.
 [Detaching iframes](#Iframes) would also add new set of problems.
 - A newly created shadowRealm does not have immediate access to any object from the incubator realm - and vice-versa - and won't have access to `window.top` as iframes would.